 Figures courtesy of ASAP Science and the Daily Mail (UK)

 The 2013 Americas cup, the 34th, raced boats in San Francisco.

 The length of the boats (AC72) was 22 metres and the speed was 45-50 km/h.

 They had 11 crew.

-The length of the boats (ACC) will be 15 metres and the speed around 45-50 km/h.
+The length of the boats (ACC) was 15 metres and the speed around 45-50 km/h.

 The biggest cruise ship in the World is the Harmony of the Seas.

 70 metres high and 362 metres long (40 metres longer than the Eiffel tower is high.)

 23 swimming pools and water rides.